Several missing after deadly dam collapse at Russian gold mine | DW | 19.10.2019

 Several cabins at the mine flooded when a dam burst, leaving at least 15 people dead and about a dozen missing.
 Weak safety rules and Soviet-era infrastructure are being blamed for the tragedy.

-Russian emergency officials on Saturday said at least 15 people were killed after a dam at a Siberian gold mine collapsed and water flooded two workers' dormitories.
+Russian emergency officials on Saturday said at least 15 people were killed after a dam at a Siberian gold mine collapsed and water flooded several workers' dormitories.

 According to media reports, at least 13 others were still unaccounted for hours after the tragedy south of the Siberian city of Krasnoyarsk, about 3,400 kilometers (2,100 miles) east of Moscow.